 Heritage Action Plan

-The draft Plan sets out actions for the further identification, conservation and management of the City's heritage and also identifies positive heritage measures already being undertaken.
+The Plan sets out actions for the further identification, conservation and management of the City's heritage and also identifies positive heritage measures already being undertaken.

-The draft Plan provides a clear framework for Council and its partners in identifying, managing, protecting and celebrating our City's heritage, under four key themes:
+The Plan provides a clear framework for Council and its partners in identifying, managing, protecting and celebrating our City's heritage, under four key themes:

 - Knowing - To know where we have come from and understand the significance of our heritage.